KULeuven-Diepenbeek/osc-course/content/ch6-tasks/interthread.md

 **TODO: add critical section (register updates) and deadlock empire stuff**

+As you will see, the programm will never print "Job 1 finished" but you will see "Job 2 finished" twice.
+This is because the "counter" variable is shared by both threads.
+By the time thread 1 finished, thread 2 has already incremented the counter as well, causing thread 1 to read the value as "2" when it exits.
+This is somewhat counter-intuitive and the source of many thread-related bugs as we will see.

+It is worth noting that similar problems show up even in non-multithreaded situations, especially when working with callback functions (a common problem in for example JavaScript applications).
+Later you'll learn more about variable scopes and things named closures, but for now it's just good to get used to thinking about whether certain memory is shared or copied, which is an important skill.

 ## Communication between threads

 One *raison d'être* for multi-threaded applications is **resource sharing**.
 In the example that was given [earlier](/ch6-tasks/threads/#pthreads) a **global variable** 'counter' was used.
 No measures were taken for securing this approach it went wrong in that example.
 The output of the example looks like shown below.